OpenDSA/OpenDSA/RST/en/MengBridgeCourse/1114SoftwareTesting.rst

    }

 Now our test class will compile.
-By right-clicking on the test class after everything is compiled, we can choose "Run All Tests" to execute the tests we have so far.
-BlueJ will execute our tests, showing the following
+By right-clicking on the test class after everything is saved, we can choose **Run As -> JUnit Test** to execute the tests we have so far.
+Eclipse will execute our tests, but just like our first run configuration, it will produce an error in the Console view:
-result:

-.. odsafig:: Images/junit-failure-msg.png
+.. odsafig:: Images/eclipse-unit-test-application-error.png
    :align: center

+Use the **Run -> Run Configurations...** menu command and find the run configuration for your unit test.
+On its **Arguments** tab, add the required VM arguments for jeroo micro-world programs (leave the ``-ea`` argument there):

+    --add-modules javafx.controls,javafx.fxml

+After adding the arguments, you can then run the tests without this error.
+Eclipse will show the following result in its Junit view:

+.. odsafig:: Images/eclipse-junit-view.png
+   :align: center

-The test results window will show all the test cases run in the top half, with a check mark by each passing test and an "X" in front of each failing test.
+The JUnit view will show all the test cases run in the top half, with a check mark by each passing test and an "X" in front of each failing test.
 Click on any failing test to see the corresponding message in the bottom half of the window.
 Here, the very first expectation (that the Jeroo will